adamsiwiec1/WebScraperApplication/README.md

 Web Scraper C# Windows Forms Desktop Application:

--Code is easily tweakable just need to change up html elemnents you are searching for. \n -Built to scrape off microsoft document webpages.
+-Code is easily tweakable just need to change up html elemnents you are searching for.

+-Built to scrape off microsoft document webpages.

--Should work with majority of https://docs.microsoft.com webpaages -Ex. of working websites that it will pull from without errors.
+-Should work with majority of https://docs.microsoft.com webpaages

+-Ex. of working websites that it will pull from without errors.

 -Examples: